Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: The Photometric Model of the Galaxy

 This leads to the problem of determining what to use for $n$.
 A simple model problem gives the basic answer.
 Assume the stellar populations can be divided into populations characterized by $n_i$ and $\sigma_i$ each of which satisfies Eqn.~\ref{eqn:sphjeans}.
 Consider a spectral region with a single Gaussian absorption line where each population makes a flux contribution of $\ell_i$ with a line equivalent width $w_i$.
 Their combined spectrum in velocity space is If we subtract the continuum $c = \sum_i l_i n_i$ we are left with the weighted contribution of the populations to the absorption line.
-The normal ways of modeling this essentially treat this as the velocity probability distribution where we would measure a mean square velocity and we need which is only true if $n \propto \sum_i \ell_i n_i w_i$.
-The Jeans equation for the combination of the populations must use an $n$ which is proportional to the weighting of the populations in the determination of the mean square velocity.
-To our knowledge this has never been taken into account.
+The normal ways of modeling this essentially treat this as the velocity probability distribution where we would measure a mean square velocity and we need which is only true if The Jeans equation for the combination of the populations must use an $n$ which is proportional to the weighting of the populations in the determination of the mean square velocity.
+While \cite{TDCOSMO2025} use the light profile in the wavelength range of the absorption lines used to measure the velocity dispersion, this is not the same as the weighting required by Eqn.~\ref{eqn:weighting} and so does not mitigate this systematic problem.
+To our knowledge this issue has never been properly taken into account.